mthom/scryer-prolog/README.md

 1. Add the global analysis techniques of Peter van Roy's thesis, "Can Logic Programming Execute as Fast as Imperative Programming?"

-2. Add support for unum representation and arithmetic, as described in Gustafson's book "The End of Error."
+2. Add unum representation and arithmetic, as described in Gustafson's book "The End of Error."

 3. Add support for shift/reset delimited continuations, see "Delimited Continuations for Prolog."

 4. Add an incremental compacting garbage collector the heap.

+5. Add a concurrent atom table.

 ## Built-in predicates